Matt-Moran/Matt-Moran/README.md

 ### 👋 Welcome to my Page!
 Hello!
-My name is Matthew Moran and I am a rising 3rd year Computer Science student at Providence College.
-I have a strong passion for Software Development, Data Science, and Cybersecurity, and I am constantly seeking opportunities to expand my knowledge in these areas.
+My name is Matthew Moran and I am a 4th year Computer Science student at Providence College.
+I have a strong passion for Software Development and Data Science, and I am constantly seeking opportunities to expand my knowledge in these areas.

-Currently, I am tutoring software development and introductory classes with the Providence College Math and Computer Science Department.
-These classes work with Python and C++, enabling me to solidify my understanding of various concepts within these languages while simultaneously teaching them to others.
-I take pride in contributing to the growth of the CS community at my school, and I wish to do so for the rest of my time at Providence College.

-This summer, I am excited to be interning with the Payment Integrity team at the Blue Cross and Blue Shield of Rhode Island.
+Currently, I am interning with the Payment Integrity team at the Blue Cross and Blue Shield of Rhode Island.
+This has been an amazing start to my professional career.
+Not only have I strengthened my technical skills using Python, VBA, and Power BI, but I have also learned a great deal about the healthcare industry.

 A few projects that I have worked on over the past few years are included on this page.
 Feel free to copy any code for your own usage.